nabla-containers/runnc/README.md

 # Go to the repo
 cd $GOPATH/src/github.com/nabla-containers/runnc

-# Get the neceesary binaries for the runtime
+# Get the necessary binaries for the runtime
 make build

 # Install libseccomp on the host